Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlServerAuditing.md

 ## PARAMETERS

 ### -AuditActionGroup
 The recommended set of action groups to use is the following combination - this will audit all the queries and stored procedures executed against the database, as well as successful and failed logins:

-"BATCHCOMPLETEDGROUP",
+"BATCH_COMPLETED_GROUP",
-"SUCCESSFULDATABASEAUTHENTICATIONGROUP",
+"SUCCESSFUL_DATABASE_AUTHENTICATION_GROUP",
-"FAILEDDATABASEAUTHENTICATIONGROUP"
+"FAILED_DATABASE_AUTHENTICATION_GROUP"

 This above combination is also the set that is configured by default.